-The Sword holds a hallowed place in any WEAPON LEGENDS HALL OF FAME…
+The Sword holds a hallowed and handy place in any WEAPON LEGENDS HALL OF FAME…

 (…well, it would…though shiro hasn’t finalised his yet…sorry…):–cos